-Adult fish populations were monitored at six fixed experimental gillnetting stations, which were established in 1986.
-Gillnetting was conducted over night utilizing three sinking and three floating experimental gill nets (6 net-days).
-The sinking and floating experimental gill nets measured 125 feet in length and 6 feet deep consisting of 25-foot panels of 3/4", 1", 1 1/4", and 2" mesh.
+In August 2011 DNRC had to make repairs to the steel gate and hydraulic cylinders that allow DNRC to manage outflows, resulting in pool elevations 15-20 feet lower than average.
+Low water levels eliminated two historic gill net sites and adult fish populations were monitored at four of the six fixed experimental gillnetting stations, which were established in 1986.
+Furthermore, adult population sampling was conducted one week earlier (August 30th) in 2011 due to a conflicting schedule with YOY paddlefish surveys on Ft.
+Peck Reservoir.
+Gillnetting was conducted over night utilizing two sinking and two floating experimental gill nets (4 net-days).
+The sinking and floating experimental gill nets measured 125 feet in length and 6 feet deep consisting of 25-foot panels of 3/4", 1", 1 1/4", 1 1/2", and 2" mesh.
 Fish were measured for total length (TL: inches) and weighed to the nearest 0.01 pound (lb).
 Prior to 1986, adult fish populations were monitored, however sampling was neither uniform, nor consistent enough to develop useful trend data on game fish population size, or composition.
 As a result this data was excluded from analysis and is only included within the tables for reference to the illegal introduction of northern pike and yellow perch.